mbarbine-pc/element-template/README.md

 ## Element Template Walkthrough

 Congratulations, if your reading this you've likely decided to extend the doFlo platform by building a custom doFlo element.
-This documentation will walk you through the configuration, file structure and code so that you have the information needed to do build and deploy your first element.
+This documentation will walk you through the configuration, file structure and code so that you have the information needed to do build and deploy your first element. blah.

 ### What is a doFlo element ?